 1. Enjoy the fall foliage on display along NJ's beautiful trails, like those at Cheesequake State Park or Great Swamp.
 Collect some leaves along the way to make a rubbing at home.

 2. Take a hayide and pick out the perfect pumpkin at one of NJ's many farms.

 3. Go apple picking and let the kids help make an apple pie at home.

 4. If you're entertaining kids with a wide age gap (or if the weather is questionable), Liberty Science Center is an excellent day trip.
-Whether you have little ones interested in the new Thomas & Friends exhibit, elementary school children who want to climb the Infinity Chamber, or older ones interested in a 3-D movie, this interactive museum offers hours of educational fun.
+Whether you have little ones interested in the I Explore toddler zone, elementary school children who want to climb the Infinity Chamber, or older ones interested in a 3-D movie, this interactive museum offers hours of educational fun.
+Kids of all ages will be dazzled by a show in LSC's new state-of-the-art planetarium, and Doc McStuffins: The Exhibit opens Oct.
+6!
 LSC has a great cafe, but there are lots of family-friendly restaurants nearby, too.

 6. Head over to Delicious Orchards Food Market for its annual Columbus Day Pumpkin Fest.
 Enjoy pumpkin painting, games, music, food samples, and more.

 The dancing zombies at Six Flags Great Adventure Fright Fest is pretty amazing.